Frequently Asked Questions

 The official policy, which is set by my booking software, MassageBook, and to which you click "agree" when you book online, states that "Full payment is required for:

-However, I understand that emergencies happen.
-At my discretion, I may waive the policy, especially if bad weather/roads or illness is involved, as long as some advance notice is provided.
+At my discretion, I may choose to waive the policy, especially if bad weather/roads or illness is involved, as long as some advance notice is provided.
 Please be considerate and inform me as soon as possible.
+No-notice-no-shows are always charged the full amount.

 If you have COVID symptoms or have been exposed to someone with COVID, please do NOT come to your appointment and notify me as soon as possible.
 See the COVID information page for more info.